 12. Remembering shared values

-What happens when you encounter behavior, directed towards yourself or others, that isn't in line with the values of RAIDBOXES?
-In such cases, you're invited to remind your colleagues about our shared values at RAIDBOXES and refer to the code of conduct.
-Everyone at RAIDBOXES should take action.
-It is our joint responsibility and common goal to shape the way we work together in a positive way.
+Do you encounter behaviour (whether towards yourself or others) that does not correspond to the values of Raidboxes?
+Then remind your colleagues of this, clearly recognisable and with reference to the Code of Conduct.
+Everyone at Raidboxes should take action.
+It is our common task and our common goal to shape our cooperation in a positive way.

 Support for the guidelines

-- Share your impression straight away In this way, communication is directly improved and misunderstandings can be clarified.
-Does you counterpart not understand your point of view?
-Remind them directly of the value of transparency or "direct address".
-Your proactive and responsible action is important here so we can make long-lasting changes.
-If you find this difficult or if you're unsure, use the exercises from NVC.
-Or ask the mental health role which methods you can use to strengthen your communication.
+- Express your impression directly.
+In this way, communication can be improved directly and misunderstandings can be clarified.
+You are met with a lack of understanding?
+Then remind them directly of the value of transparency or "direct address".
+Your proactive and responsible action is important to us here, so that something changes in the long term.
+If you do not succeed or if you are unsure, then use the exercises on NVC.
+Or ask the Mental Health role which methods you can use to strengthen your communication.

-- Make constructive suggestions on how to avoid conflict situations in the future.
-For example, honest feedback, new format, a different round of participants, regularly documented agreements or using the suggestion as an exercise in our NVC training.
+- Make constructive suggestions on how to avoid conflict situations in the future (for example: Honest feedback, new format, different round of participants, regular documented agreements, introduce as an exercise in NVC, etc.).

 - Point out to your colleagues if discussions develop into negative and unconstructive language.

-- Remind your team that the code of conduct is a positive tool for open collaboration and not a tool for punishment.
-Do you have suggestions to improve the code of conduct?
-You can approach the mental health and equality roles at any time.
+- Remind your team that the Code of Conduct is a positive tool for open design, not a tool for bullying.
+Have suggestions for improving the Code?
+Then speak to the Mental Health and Equality roles at any time.